Artificial Intelligence Governance for New Zealand Technology Companies

 How does ISO 42001 certification help us win deals?

 ISO 42001 is the international standard for AI management systems.
 Enterprise procurement teams recognise it as third-party validation that your AI practices meet a defined benchmark.
-In competitive evaluations, certification -- or documented alignment with the standard -- can be the factor that moves you past shortlisting.
+In competitive evaluations, certification (or documented alignment with the standard) can be the factor that moves you past shortlisting.
 Very few NZ tech companies hold this certification today, so early movers gain differentiation that erodes over time as adoption increases.

 How does the Privacy Act 2020 apply to our SaaS AI features?

-If your AI features process personal information -- customer data, user behaviour, employee records -- the 13 Privacy Principles apply.
+If your AI features process personal information (customer data, user behaviour, employee records), the 13 Privacy Principles apply.
 Key areas for SaaS companies: purpose limitation (can you use customer data to train your models?), accuracy (are your AI outputs reliable enough to act on?), disclosure (do users know AI is making decisions about them?), and cross-border transfers (where are your models hosted and where does data flow?).
 We map each AI feature against the relevant principles and build compliance into your product architecture.

 What do NZ government agencies look for in AI vendor governance?

 The Public Service AI Framework (February 2025) sets expectations for government agencies procuring AI.
-Agencies evaluate vendors on: risk assessment documentation, data traceability (where training data comes from and how it flows), exit strategies (what happens if the contract ends), security practices, and cultural considerations including Treaty of Waitangi obligations.
-We help you prepare governance evidence that directly addresses these evaluation criteria before tenders open.
+Agencies evaluate vendors on: risk assessment documentation, data traceability (where training data comes from and how it flows), exit strategies (what happens if the contract ends), security practices, and cultural considerations including Treaty of Waitangi obligations and Māori data governance.
+We help you prepare compliance evidence that directly addresses these evaluation criteria before tenders open.

 We are expanding to the EU.
 What does the AI Act mean for us?